Global State and Singletons

 Don't use singletons in your code and replace them with other mechanisms.
 You really don't need singletons.
 However, if you

-need to guarantee the existence of a single instance of a class for the entire application, leave it to the DI container.
-Thus, create an application singleton, or
+need to ensure only one instance of a class exists throughout the application, delegate this responsibility to the DI container.
+This creates an application-scoped singleton,

-service.
-This will stop the class from providing its own uniqueness (i.e., it won't have a getInstance()
+commonly referred to as a service.
+The class itself is then freed from managing its uniqueness (i.e., it won't have a

 Global State Versus Tests

-When writing tests, we assume that each test is an isolated unit and that no external state enters it.
-And no state leaves the tests.
-When a test completes, any state associated with the test should be removed automatically by the garbage collector.
+When writing tests, we ideally assume each test is an isolated unit, with no external state entering or leaving it.
+After a test completes, any state associated with it should be automatically cleaned up by the garbage collector.
 This makes the tests isolated.
 Therefore, we can run the tests in any order.

-However, if global states/singletons are present, all these nice assumptions break down.
-A state can enter and exit a test.
+However, when global states or singletons are present, these beneficial assumptions crumble.
+State can leak into and out of tests.
 Suddenly, the order of the tests may matter.

-another.
-Such solutions are, at best, hacks that produce code that is difficult to maintain and understand.
-Any test or method
+singleton instance to be replaced.
+Such solutions are, at best, hacks that lead to code that is difficult to maintain and

-that affects any global state must undo those changes.
+method) that modifies global state must meticulously revert those

 Global state is the biggest headache in unit testing!